-- spent \$459 million on net repayments of debt as follows: (i) \$25 million related to our term loan A facility; (ii) \$400 million related to our accounts receivable securitization program; (iii) \$3 million related to our term loan B facility, and; (iv) \$31 million related to a short-term credit facility. - generated \$5 million of proceeds related to other debt facilities; - spent \$200 million to repurchase shares of our Class B Common Stock in connection with: (i) open market purchases pursuant to our stock repurchase program (\$197 million), and; (ii) income tax withholding obligations related to stock-based compensation programs (\$3 million); - spent \$9 million to pay profit distributions related to noncontrolling interests in majority owned businesses; - spent \$18 million to pay quarterly cash dividends of \$.20 per share (during the first quarter of 2020 prior to dividends being suspended from April, 2020 until March, 2021 as a result of various initiatives implemented by us related to the COVID-19 pandemic), and; - generated \$6 million from the issuance of shares of our Class B Common Stock pursuant to the terms of employee stock purchase plans.
+- spent \$1.174 billion on net repayments of debt as follows: (i) \$700 million to redeem our previously outstanding 4.75% senior secured notes which were scheduled to mature in 2022; (ii) \$400 million related to our accounts receivable securitization program; (iii) \$38 million related to our tranche A term loan facility; (iv) \$4 million related to our tranche B term loan facility, and; (v) \$32 million related to a short-term credit facility (\$31 million) and other debt facilities (\$1 million). - generated \$803 million of proceeds as follows: (i) \$798 million of proceeds (net of discount) received in connection with the issuance in September, 2020 of the \$800 million, 2.65% senior secured notes which are scheduled to mature in 2030, and; (ii) \$5 million related to other debt facilities; - spent \$200 million to repurchase shares of our Class B Common Stock in connection with: (i) open market purchases pursuant to our \$2.7 billion stock repurchase program, which has since been suspended as a result of the COVID-19 pandemic (\$197 million), and; (ii) income tax withholding obligations related to stock-based compensation programs (\$3 million); - spent \$15 million to pay profit distributions related to noncontrolling interests in majority owned businesses; - spent \$17 million to pay cash dividends of \$.20 per share during the first quarter (prior to dividends being suspended from April, 2020 until March, 2021 as a result of various initiatives implemented by us related to the COVID-19 pandemic); - generated \$9 million from the issuance of shares of our Class B Common Stock pursuant to the terms of employee stock purchase plans; - spent \$8 million to pay financing costs incurred in connection with the \$800 million, 2.65% senior secured notes which were issued during the third quarter of 2020, and; - spent \$1 million to purchase ownership interest from minority members.